in

 What is the age requirement for military school?

-Applicants must meet the minimum entry age requirement of 17 with parental consent or 18 without parental consent.
+Applicants must meet the minimum entry age requirement of 17 with parental consent or 18 without consent.

 Is the Military Academy difficult?